Campaign in progress! Learn more!

 Implemented 9/1/1987

-Beverages Covered beer, malt, wine & distilled spirits coolers, all non-alcoholic beverages, except milk.
+Beverages Covered beer, malt, coolers containing wine and coolers containing spirits, all non-alcoholic beverages, except milk.
 Excludes vegetable juices over 16oz.

 Containers Covered Aluminum. glass, plastic and bi-metal.
 Exempts refillables

-Reclamation System State certified redemption centers, registered curbside operations, dropoffs
+Reclamation System State certified recyclers include redemption centers, registered curbside operations, dropoffs

-Unredeemed Deposits Property of state: used for program administration and grants to non-profits
+Unredeemed Deposits Property of program: used for program administration program payments and grants.

 Handling Fee